 The same provision also applies if you must only repeat Occupational Therapy: Theory 484 or Occupational Therapy: Practical 478.
-You must obtain a class mark for these modules and write the assessment for the modules again.
-No Dean's Concession Assessment will be permitted for Occupational Therapy: Theory 484.
+No Dean's Concession Assessment will be permitted for Occupational Therapy:

+Theory 484.
 If as a final-year Occupational Therapy student you do not pass within two years after your first registration for Occupational Therapy 484 and Occupational Therapy Practical 478, you may, on the recommendation of the Faculty Board, be denied the right to present yourself for any further assessment.

 Programme leader: Prof N Plastow

-Tel: 021 938 9307 Email: nap@sun.ac.za
+Tel: 021 938 9305 Email: nap@sun.ac.za

 Programme administrator: Mrs K Ferreira

 Tel.
 021 938 9038/9305 Email: ks@sun.ac.za

-10.3 Bachelor of Science in Dietetics (BScDiet)
+9.3 Bachelor of Science in Dietetics (BScDiet)

-- A National Senior Certificate (NSC) with university admission, endorsed by Umalusi, or an equivalent qualification with an average of at least 50% (code 4)
+- A National Senior Certificate (NSC) with university admission, endorsed by Umalusi, or an equivalent qualification with an average of at least 60% (code 5)

 - Mathematics code 4 (50%)

 - Physical Sciences code 4 (50%)

 - Life Sciences code 4 (50%)

 - You are strongly advised to include Afrikaans as a subject for the NSC examination.

 Apply by 31 July of the previous year.
 Only a limited number of students are selected annually for the first year of study of this programme.
-Selection for the programme is carried out in terms of clear guidelines that take academic merit, and demographic and other factors into account as outlined in the selection guidelines at www.sun.ac.za/prospect_select.
+Selection for the programme is carried out in terms of clear guidelines that take academic merit, and demographic and other factors into account as outlined in the selection guidelines at www.sun.ac.za/prospect\select.

-As of the first year of study training will predominantly occur at the Tygerberg Campus, in Tygerberg Hospital, and in various accredited local and peripheral hospitals, clinics and training facilities.
+As of the first year of study training will predominantly occur at the Tygerberg campus, in Tygerberg Hospital, and in various accredited local and peripheral hospitals, clinics and training facilities.
 Your placement at a particular facility is compulsory.
 Only in highly exceptional and motivated cases will you be permitted to exchange facilities with other students.
-In the first year, certain practicals of first-semester modules will be offered on the Stellenbosch Campus.
+In the first year, certain practicals of first-semester modules will be offered on the Stellenbosch campus.

-In instances where it is deviated from the general provisions, the relevant academic division will provide information at the beginning of the year on how the final marks concerned will be calculated.
+In instances where it deviates from the general provisions, the relevant academic division will provide information at the beginning of the year on how the final marks concerned will be calculated.

-- a) If you do not meet the requirements for a pass in a particular year of study after a second attempt, you must apply for readmission to the programme. - b) If you do not comply with the requirements for a pass on the first occasion in two consecutive years of study of the programme, you must apply for readmission to the programme. - c) If you discontinue the programme and want to resume at a later stage, you must reapply for admission to the programme.
+- a) If you do not comply with the requirements for a pass in a particular academic year and have not obtained at the minimum credits required as outlined in the SU Yearbook Part 1 (General Rules) under the section titled "Readmission after unsuccessful studies", you must apply for readmission to the programme via the Readmission Appeals Committee. - b) If you do not meet the requirements for a pass in a particular year of study after a second attempt, you must apply for readmission to the programme. - c) If you do not comply with the requirements for a pass on the first occasion in two consecutive years of study of the programme, you must apply for readmission to the programme. - d) If you discontinue the programme and want to resume at a later stage, you must reapply for admission to the programme.
 Your application will be considered by the Undergraduate Programme Committee of the Division of Human Nutrition for a recommendation to the Committee for Undergraduate Teaching.